xxao/linque/README.md

 - [flatten](#flattenselector): Produces new sequence by selecting and flattening items data using specified selector.
 - [select](#selectselector): Produces new sequence by selecting items data by specified selector.
 - [select_many](#select_manyselector): Produces new sequence by selecting and flattening items data using specified selector.
-- [zip](#zipsequences): Produces new sequence by merging with given sequences as long as there are some items available in all sequences.
+- [zip](#zipsequences): Produces new sequence by merging given sequences as long as there are items in all sequences.

 ### Grouping Operations